-17.3 - Law 17.6 (Bowler changing ends) shall be replaced by:
+17.4 Law 17.6 (Bowler changing ends) shall be replaced by:

-A bowler shall be allowed to change ends as often as desired, provided he/she does not bowl more than two overs consecutively, nor bowl parts of more than two consecutive overs, in the same innings.
+A bowler shall be allowed to change ends as often as desired, provided they do not bowl more than two overs consecutively, nor bowl parts of more than two consecutive overs, in the same innings.
 (Refer 13.3 - number of overs per bowler).

-18 Law 18 - Scoring runs
+18 LAW 18 - SCORING RUNS